 How long does it take to process my SD Notary application?

-The South Dakota Secretary of State recommends allowing 10-19 days for the processing of a Notary Public application.
+The South Dakota Secretary of State recommends allowing a minimum of 14 days for the processing of a Notary Public application.

 How long does a Notary commission last?